• Skip to primary navigation

 Yes, you can.

-But you can make a big batch and then freeze it in smaller portions to enjoy long after rhubarb season is over (up to 6 months).
+You can make a big batch and freeze it in smaller portions to enjoy long after the rhubarb season (up to 6 months).

 How to store rhubarb compote?

-I like to store them in jars with a lid or airtight container, leaving half an inch of headspace—use freezer jars if you plan to freeze them.
+I like to store them in jars with a lid or an airtight container, leaving half an inch of headspace.
+If you plan to freeze them, use freezer jars.

 📖 Recipe